Weidsn/Quantum_Computational_Fluid_Dynamics/[1]Hybrid_CFD.md

 Use quantum linear solvers (VQLS) to solve PDEs, e.g., Poisson equations.

-In VQLS, quantum computers is only used to computer simpler tasks, such as to estimate "cost functionals."
+In VQLS, quantum computers is only used to compute simpler tasks, such as to estimate "cost functionals."

 ### Error cancellation techniques (IBM)